Learn More About Amyloidosis Basics

 Treatment of Amyloidosis

 Unfortunately, there is no cure once someone has been diagnosed with amyloidosis.
 Treatment is designed to try to slow or stop the development of these amyloid proteins first.
 The second goal is to manage symptoms that are manifesting themselves.
 Treatment options are often quite severe.
 People may require kidney transplants, liver transplants or have to undergo chemotherapy.
-Some also include stem cell transplants in an effort to curb the protein production.
 Treating the symptoms can be much easier.
 Medicines can help to balance fluid levels and either remove excess water or add fluids.
 The swelling can be relieved with some medication or topical treatment like compression socks.
 Changing a diet can play a big roll in cases where the amyloidosis is affecting the gastrointestinal tract.

 Health Disclaimer: All articles and graphics on this website are produced for purposes of general information only.
 This article is not meant to be an alternative to advice from a certified doctor or qualified healthcare provider and shouldn’t be solely relied on as personal health advice.
 The results may vary from person-to-person from any treatment or advice used from this article.